 If that doesn’t help, get a cat behaviour counsellor.
 An outside person can often see what an owner cannot see.

 1. DO YOU HAVE A LITTER TRAY?
 If you don’t, you must install one NOW.
 All cats, even those who usually go outdoors, need a litter tray.
 It’s no good expecting a cat to lead its life according to your standards.
 A cat that is urinating/defecating in the house may be afraid of doing it outside.
 So install a tray now.

 2. IS THE LITTER TRAY LARGE ENOUGH?
 Minimum size should be one and a half times the length of a cat (Neilson 2009).
 Don’t expect a full grown adult cat to use a small kitten litter tray.
-Cats prefer larger trays (Guy et al., 2014) Cats that have to hold back their urine, because there is no tray, can develop bladder stones or kidney disease.
+Cats prefer larger trays (Guy et al., 2014).
+Bigger is always better.
+Cats that have to hold back their urine, because there is no tray, can develop bladder stones or kidney disease.
 Some “giant” trays are nothing of the kind.
 Try the extra large Trixie Primo cat tray which is 71 x 56 x 25 cms.